By Jim Brown, Colombia IV (1962-1964)

 I graduated from the University of Denver with a BA degree, a certificate to teach physical education in Colorado, and a student membership in the American Association for Health, Physical Education and Recreation.
 I had no clue what I would do next.
 Maybe go back to my home town and work in the post office.

 In April of ‘62, an article in the AAHPER magazine said the organization was sponsoring a Peace Corps project for teachers and coaches.
-Mildly interested, my mother had campaigned for Kennedy and had met him on a number of occasions at various Democratic events.
+Mildly interested, my mother had campaigned for Kennedy and met him on a number of occasions.
 I had heard about Kennedy’s proposed Peace Corps and sent a letter expressing interest.
 Two weeks later, I received and completed an application for Peace Corps.

-Then, about three weeks later, my father telephones me.
+About three weeks later, my father telephones me.
 Telephones me!!
 Never did he telephone me.
-Long distance phone calls were expensive.
-Occasionally, he would write newsy letters and maybe insert $20 or $40, if he had a good day at the track.
+Long distance calls were expensive.
+Occasionally, he would write newsy letters and maybe insert $20 or $40 if he had a good day at the track.

-One of dad’s golfing partners happened to be an FBI agent.
-He had informed Daddio that the FBI was doing a background check on me.
+One of his golfing partners happened to be an FBI agent.
+He had informed my dad that the FBI was doing a background check on me.
 The proverbial poop hit the fan belt.
 Peace Corps was not a good idea.
 I needed to reconsider.
 Definitely, Peace Corps was not an option.
 Better to look for anything else.
-It didn’t matter that my mom was overjoyed that I would consider or be considered for the Peace Corps.
+It didn’t matter that my mom was overjoyed that I would be considered for the Peace Corps.

 — Kevin Dixon (PE/Coaching)